Most of us are lazy, at least some of the time. It’s only natural.

-In many cases, laziness is a byproduct of habit, either directly or indirectly—and this is especially true if you find yourself feeling lazy around the same time of day or in the same circumstances.
+In many cases, laziness is a byproduct of habit, either directly or indirectly—and this is especially true if you feel lazy around the same time of day or in the same circumstances.

 Accordingly, you can reduce your feelings of laziness by simply breaking your habits and cycles.
-This is especially important if you work from home or if you’re stuck in the same office every day.
+This is especially important if you work from home or are stuck in the same office daily.

 Consider working in a new environment, giving yourself different working hours, or even dressing differently.
 Any major change can have a positive effect on you.